pawelgrzybek/pawelgrzybek.com/content/posts/2020-08-18-fetch-most-recent-posts-to-your-github-profile-page-using-github-workflow-and-node-js.md

 ---
 title: "Fetch most recent posts to your GitHub profile page using GitHub workflow and Node.js"
 description: "I combined GitHub workflows and simple Node.js script to display the most recent articles from my RSS feed on my GitHub public profile page.
 Let's have a look how it's done."
-photo: 2020-08-10.jpg
+photo: "2020-08-10.jpg"
 ---

-Github workflow is a feature that lets us run actions on particular software development life cycle (SDLC) or a scheduled interval.
-Another cool feature of GitHub is a way to customize your public profile page using `README.md` file inside repository names by your username.
+GitHub workflow is a feature that lets us run actions on particular software development life cycle (SDLC) or a scheduled interval.
+Another cool feature of GitHub is a way to customise your public profile page using `README.md` file inside repository named by your username.
 I combined these two features to display the most recent articles from my RSS feed on my GitHub public profile page.

 ![Most recent articles on GitHub profile public page](/photos/2020-08-18-1.jpg)

 ## Workflow setup

-Github workflows are sets of actions defined in `.yml` file that run on a particular life cycle or at the scheduled interval.
+GitHub workflows are sets of actions defined in `.yml` file that run on a particular life cycle or at the scheduled interval.
 The workflow needs to be defined in `.github/workflows/` directory.
-[The documentation for HitHub workflows and actions](https://docs.github.com/en/actions) is easy to understand and full of helpful tips.
-Let's recap what we want to achieve and express it using Github workflow.
+[The documentation for GitHub workflows and actions](https://docs.github.com/en/actions) is easy to understand and full of helpful tips.
+Let's recap what we want to achieve and express it using GitHub workflow.

 1. Create a workflow that runs every 6 hours (`"* */6 * * *"`).
 2. Spin up an Ubuntu instance (`runs-on: ubuntu-latest`).
 3. Check out the GitHub repository (`actions/checkout@v2`).
-4. Set up node.js (`actions/setup-node@v2-beta`).
+4. Set up Node.js (`actions/setup-node@v2-beta`).
 5. Install node dependencies (`yarn`).
-6. Run custom node.js script (`yarn build`).
+6. Run custom Node.js script (`yarn build`).
 7. Commit changes.

 ```yml